Paynesville, Victoria

-Paynesville is a tourist/holiday resort town in the Gippsland region of Victoria, Australia.
-At the 2016 census, Paynesville had a population of 3,480.
+Paynesville is a town in the Shire of East Gippsland, Victoria, Australia.
+At the 2021 census, Paynesville had a population of 3,636.
 The town is located 293 km by road east of the state capital, Melbourne.
 It is known as the boating capital of Victoria.

 History

-Paynesville was originally called Toonalook, which is an aboriginal name for "place of many fish".
+Paynesville was originally called Toonalook, which is an Aboriginal name for "place of many fish".
 The post office opened on 8 November 1879 as Toonalook and was renamed Paynesville in 1886 by the Dickson family, who still reside in the area.

 Raymond Island

 Raymond Island is a small island accessible via the Raymond Island Ferry.
 The island is predominantly residential and is well known for its large koala population.
-It has been at the centre of continued local debate over the construction of a bridge to allow for better access and further development.
+It has been at the centre of occasional local debate over the construction of a bridge to allow for better access and further development.